TransLash Media’s Shop Trans: Trans-Owned Business Holiday Shopping Directory has been a living resource since 2020.

 “Radically wearable jewelry for everyone”.
 With founder Al Sandimirova at the helm, Automic Gold aims to design jewelry that is both size inclusive and catered towards a diverse clientele.
 All pieces are made from reclaimed gold, and shipped in a packaging that is recyclable, making this a company that not only preaches about community, but truly embodies that philosophy.
 Shop their site here.

-Owner Devin-Norelle, leads the company as it aims to cover everyday expenses for trans people.
-Formerly known as the Werk Those Pecs Fund, the Bye Gender Trans Survival Fund relies heavily on the proceeds from their clothing line.
-Over the years, the fund has provided 25 applicants with incredible access to life changing resources.
-With the increased popularity of their clothing, they hope to broaden their impact in the coming year.
-Shop the clothes and help make a difference here.
+Owner Devin-Norelle founded Bye Gender with a mission to help cover everyday expenses for trans people.
+Formerly known as the Werk Those Pecs Fund and the Bye Gender Trans Survival Fund, what is now The Black Trans Rent Relief Fund relies on the proceeds from zis clothing line.
+Over the years, the fund has provided many applicants with access to life changing resources.
+With the increased popularity of zis clothing, they hope to broaden zis impact.
+Shop trans with Bye Gender and help make a difference.

 Italian for “no sex/no gender,” No Sesso is a Los Angeles fashion house founded by Pierre Davis in 2015.
 A community powered brand that focuses on empowering people of all colors, shapes, and identities, No Sesso has stolen the spotlight with collections that feature a wide range of prints, fabrics, reconstructed materials, and most notably, their signature hand embroidery.
-Featured on i-d, The New York Times, Cultured, WWD, Vogue Runway FW20, Vogue Runway Spring Season 2020.
+No Sesso has been featured in i-d, The New York Times, Cultured, WWD, Vogue Runway FW20, Vogue Runway Spring Season 2020, and more.
 Shop the clothes here.

 Founder Madin Ray Lopez began doing hair in high school.
 Their mission is to use hair and self-empowerment as a form of social justice while also providing free gender-affirming haircuts, self empowering workshops, food & hygiene boxes, gender affirming clothing, chest binders, menstrual products, and so much more to LGBTQIA+ youth experiencing homelessness.
 Their online shop consists of hair products, as well as pins and clothing.
 Support ProjectQ by buying their hair products and merch here.

-Chella Man has spent his career as an artist, author, actor, and speaker championing the motto of “Being your own representation” through each medium, helping spread awareness on queer rights, deaf-culture, disability awareness, and more.
-You can support his works and outreach through buying prints, hand-painted shirts, and if you buy his book a copy will be donated to LGBTQ+/Disabled youth in America.
-Shop the store here.
+Chella Man has spent his career as an artist, author, actor, filmmaker, and speaker championing the motto of “Being your own representation” through each medium, helping spread awareness on queer and trans rights, disability justice, mental health, and more.
+Buy his book Continuum and a copy will be donated to LGBTQ+ disabled youth in America.